 The application period for the 2018 ALPINE Summer Institute is now open—apply here!
 The dates and locations will be: June 9-11 at the Harvard Forest and July 25-27 at the Schoodic Institute.

 The ALPINE Summer Institute is a program for participants interested in exploring careers in land conservation.
 Participants must have an internship that involves some aspect of land conservation in New England to participate.
 The Summer Institute takes place over two weekends in June and August and features presentations by leaders in the conservation arena, field trips to conserved sites, and guided reflections by the participants on their conservation internships.
 Participants will have the opportunity to meet and interact with leaders and educators in land conservation organizations.

 - Be a currently enrolled undergraduate, graduate student, or a young professional in the field

 - Have a 2018 summer internship related to land conservation in one of the six New England states (Maine, Vermont, New Hampshire, Massachusetts, Connecticut and Rhode Island)

-- Be able to commit to two weekends for the Summer Institute (likely in June and August)
+- Be able to commit to June 9-11 and July 25-27 for the Summer Institute

 - Be able to provide their own transportation to and from the Summer Institute sessions